knmcguire/knmcguire.github.io/docs/index.md

-Hi!
-I'm Kimberly and I'm an independent roboticist with a background in aerial robotics and embedded systems.
-I've completed her PhD on swarm robotics in 2019 and worked with the Crazyflie at Bitcraze until 2024.
-I'm is also an experience speaker at conferences, podcasts and have given accasional lectures.
-Currently I'm working on robotic simulation projects.
+Hi , I'm Kimberly!
+I am an independent roboticist specializing in aerial robotics and embedded systems.
+With Dutch and American roots, I am currently based in Malmö, Sweden.
+I completed my PhD in swarm robotics in 2019 and worked with the Aerial Robot Crazyflie at Bitcraze until 2024.
+I am also an experienced speaker at conferences and podcasts, and have occasionally lectured.
+Presently, I am engaged in robotic simulation projects.
+<span style="float: right;">[My CV :fontawesome-solid-file-lines:](/files/knmcguire_cv_20250407.pdf)</span>   <br>

 ___

 ## Highlights :fontawesome-solid-star:

  <a href="https://robotics.sciencemag.org/content/4/35/eaaw9710"><button style="background-color: #555555;